Liphart History, Family Crest & Coats of Arms

 Liphart Spelling Variations

+In the medieval era, many different cultural groups lived in the German states.
+There are thus many regional variations of German surnames from that era.
 Westphalians spoke Low German, which is similar to modern Dutch.
 Many German names carry suffixes that identify where they came from.
 Others have phrases attached that identify something about the original bearer.
 Other variations in German names resulted from the fact that medieval scribes worked without the aid of any spelling rules.
 The spelling variations of the name Liphart include Lippert, Lipert, Lipard, Lippard, Lipperts, Liperts, Leuprecht, Leiprecht, Leibert, Leubert, Lueprecht, Lueprecht, Luprecht, Leubrecht, Leibrecht, Luebrecht, Lubrecht, Lubricht, Lubert and many more.

 Early Notables of the Liphart family (pre 1700)

-Another 28 words (2 lines of text) are included under the topic Early Liphart Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Liphart Notables in all our PDF Extended History products and printed products wherever possible.

 European migration to North America began in the mid-17th century and continued unabated until the mid-20th.
 Many Bavarians made the long trip to escape poverty or persecution based on their religious beliefs.
 The chance for tenant farmers to own their own land was also a major drawing card.
 They settled all across the United States in Pennsylvania, Texas, New York, Illinois, and California.
 Many came to Canada also, settling in Ontario and the prairie provinces.
 Analysis of immigration records has shown some of the first Lipharts to arrive in North America, and among them were: